 Robert Lacelles, Sophie Lang, Arsen Lapin, Tilki Leman, Lord Lister, Arsin Loupin, Lu Bin, Lu Ping, Arsene Lupien, Arsene Lupin

 Mad Scientist.
-This category includes both the malicious and cruel and those who are merely insane and given to joyfully shouting “And they called me mad in school–MAD, I TELL YOU!”
+This category includes both the malicious and cruel and those who are merely insane and given to joyfully shouNic Prattting “And they called me mad in school–MAD, I TELL YOU!”

-Cameron, Paul Carruthers, Charlie Chan (misc.), Chandu (misc., Roxor), Charro Negro (II) (misc.), Deepak Chatterjee (misc.), Chinese Mad Scientist, Chinese Scientist, Cutty Clay (misc.), Sir Ralf Clifford (Chinese), Bill Cnox (Devil Professors), Colette (misc.), Copperhead (Doctor Satan), Paul Coriolos, Daniel Craig (misc.), Dr. Crespi, Walter Crummel (Eric Grausmann), Dr. Cusick
+Cameron, Captain Justice (Garth Leopold, misc.), Dr. Caresco, Paul Carruthers, Cesar (misc.), Charlie Chan (misc.), Chandu (misc., Roxor), Charro Negro (II) (misc.), Deepak Chatterjee (misc.), Chinese Mad Scientist, Chinese Scientist, Richard Ciruguel, Cutty Clay (misc.), Sir Ralf Clifford (Chinese), Bill Cnox (Devil Professors), Colette (misc.), Copperhead (Doctor Satan), Paul Coriolos, Daniel Craig (misc.), Dr. Crespi, Walter Crummel (Eric Grausmann), Dr. Cusick

 Ace Dallas (misc.), Kurt Danner (misc.), Pietro Darena, Jack Darrell (Borgmann), Darwa (Professor Silvio), Gil Dax (misc.), Jules de Grandin (misc.), Department Z (misc.), Professor Dexter, The Doctor (misc.), Doctor Death, Doctor X, John Doe (I) (Dr. Gold), Richard Donovan (Franz Mueller), Richard Drake, Ethan Drew (Wise One), Colonel Dubois (misc.), Duke (Dr. Death), Paula Dupree (Dr. Walters, misc.), Dr. Dyenis